apache/pekko/docs/src/main/paradox/testing.md

 ## Different Testing Frameworks

-Akka’s test suite is written using [ScalaTest](https://www.scalatest.org), which also shines through in documentation examples.
+Pekko’s test suite is written using [ScalaTest](https://www.scalatest.org), which also shines through in documentation examples.
 However, the TestKit and its facilities do not depend on that framework, so you can essentially use whichever suits your development style best.